 For example, we have seen campuses use QR codes in the following situations:

 - As a replacement for surveys formerly administered on paper

 - Projecting a QR code on a screen or final slide at the end of demonstrations, workshops, or class sessions that direct participants to an assessment of the presentation

 - Placing a QR code on a flyer asking “How did we do today?” by the front desk or exit for a point-of-service survey

 - Approaching participants during or after an event such as a late night activity, career fair, or orientation activity and presenting the QR code on a card or flyer

 There are many websites where you can generate your own free QR Codes, for example:

-Don’t hesitate to contact your assessment consultant at Campus Labs for more information on how to utilize QR codes for your assessment project.
+Don’t hesitate to contact your assessment consultant for more information on how to utilize QR codes for your assessment project.

 See Considerations for Mobile Data Collection for additional information.